 Griffin's KaZoo MyPhones are available in several fun animal designs: a frog and a penguin for the over-ear headphones, and now monkey and even SpongeBob.

 I was worried that my seven-year-old daughter would find these too kiddy but she loved the design.
-(Update she's still wearing them aged nine!)
+(She was still wearing them aged nine, but moved on to slightly less kiddy designs when she hit double figures).
 Older kids would probably prefer something a bit less childish – like the company's Crayola MyPhones.

 The KaZoo MyPhones have built-in volume-limiting circuitry that keeps the sound pressure down to levels recommended as safe for young ears.
 The always-on sound-control circuit caps peak volume levels at 85 decibels – the maximum level recommended by many auditory health organizations.